freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.PointLocator.md

 #### Returns
 [HurPsyPoint](HurPsyLib.HurPsyPoint.md 'HurPsyLib.HurPsyPoint')
-A tempotrary copy of the inner location point, so that subsequent operations will not modify `LocatorPoint`
+A temporary copy of the locator point